Buying Guides

 What works well here

-• Fixed, low-profile solutions only: if matting is used on a shared route, it needs secure fixing or strong interlocking so it cannot migrate or buckle.
+• Fixed, low-profile mats only: if matting is used on a shared route, it needs secure fixing or strong interlocking so it cannot migrate or buckle.

 • Use matting to reinforce pedestrian lines: for example, fixed anti-slip surfaces at crossing points, paired with clear route design.